Use context: kubectl config use-context k8s-c3-CCC

 Step 1: Checking Node Status

-The first step in troubleshooting a non-responsive node is to check its status using kubectl get nodes
+The first step in troubleshooting a non-responsive node is to check its status using kubectl get nodes:

 Example output:

-is in the NotReady state, indicating that the node is unresponsive.
+Here, we see that cluster3-node1 is in the NotReady state, indicating that the node is unresponsive.

 Step 2: Checking the Kubelet Service